St. Michael and All Angels Sandhurst

 In the Bible we have repeated exhortations to “love our neighbour” in practical ways.
 Several years ago the PCC set up a Hardship Fund within our overall framework of Charitable Giving so that we can assist those most in need in our own context.

 The Fund is administered by the Rector and Churchwardens, and every request is treated in the strictest confidence.
-The Fund is for one-off grants for specific expenditure, rather than for on-going deprivation, and the beneficiaries would be people who either live within the parish of Sandhurst or have an active and current connection to St Michael's Church.
+The Fund is for one-off grants for specific expenditure, rather than for on-going deprivation, and the beneficiaries would be people who either live within the parish of Sandhurst or Owlsmoor, or have an active and current connection to St Michael's Church or St George's Church.
 They may well be referred by a friend or neighbour.
 Grants are limited in size and no beneficiary may receive more than one grant in any year.

 Mission Links